just-shadyumbrella/wbt/readme.md

 ### 👤 Usage</summary>

 Send `/help` to the client number for a list of available commands.
-It works both from the bot itself and by other sender.
+It works both from the bot itself and by foreign sender.

 </details>